qsimeon/worm-graph/model/README.md

 - `FeatureFFNN`: This model is a simple nonlinear regression model with an embedding layer and feedforward blocks.

-- `PureAttention`: This model implements self-attention.
-It is essentially a single layer of multi-head attention without any of the extra stuff from the full transformer model.
+-  `HippoSSM`: This model is a structured state space sequence (S4) model based on the work of Albert Gu.

 - `NeuralTransformer`: This model is a transformer for neural activity data.
 It includes a positional encoding layer, an embedding layer, and transformer blocks.
-This model does not use LayerNorm in its input to hidden and hidden to hidden transformations.

 - `NetworkCTRNN`: This model is a representation of the _C. elegans_ nervous system using a continuous-time RNN backbone.
-It uses a LayerNorm in its input to hidden transformation.

-- `LiquidCfC`: This is a Neural Circuit Policy (NCP) Closed-form continuous time (CfC) model.
-It uses a LayerNorm in its input to hidden transformation and also provides methods for initializing hidden state and weights.

 - `NetworkLSTM`: This model is a representation of the _C. elegans_ neural network using an LSTM.
-It uses a LayerNorm in its input to hidden transformation and also provides methods for initializing hidden state and weights.

-- `NetworkGCN`: This is a graph neural network model of the _C. elegans_ nervous system.
-This model does not use a LayerNorm.
-The model assumes the connectome graph data to be present in a specific path and loads it.

 The overarching structure of these model is the same.
-They all contain an input-to-hidden transformation (embedding layer + activation function + LayerNorm (optional)), and a hidden-to-hidden transformation (usually a specific neural network layer or block).
-Also, they all have the `InnerHiddenModel` instantiated for use.
+They all contain an input-to-hidden transformation (embedding layer + activation function + (optional) LayerNorm), and a hidden-to-hidden transformation (usually a specific neural network layer or block) instantiated as an `InnerHiddenModel`.

 The structure of all of the model is based on three primary components: